-What is it that collectively makes us us, e.g., our personality, potential, etc...well, through these lens, both are the epitome of intangibles.
-Either can and do become, for us human’s, our very own (individualized, personalized) intangible assets.
+What is it, that collectively makes us us, e.g., our personality, potential, our desire to excel and succeed, etc.?
+One way to address this important question, through these lens, lies in the epitome of intangibles.
+Either of these descriptors can, and routinely do become, for us humans, our very own (individualized and personalized) sets of intangible assets.

-Our personality and potential can be complicated characteristics – descriptors of human behavior…insofar as identifying, distinguishing, isolating, and measuring, says NPR’s (National Public Radio’s) Shankar Vedantam in a recent episode of his NPR program ‘Hidden Brain’.
+Our personality and potential can be a relatively complex array of characteristics – descriptors of human behavior…insofar as identifying, distinguishing, isolating, and measuring, says NPR’s (National Public Radio’s) Shankar Vedantam in a recent episode of his NPR program ‘Hidden Brain’.

-For starters, Vedantam describes personality testing and what such tests can and do not reveal…about our personality, that is, can the way human personalities come to be categorized (purposefully or inadvertently) affect (a.) who they are now, and (b.) who they will likely become at some point in the future?
+For starters, Vedantam describes personality testing and what such tests can and do not reveal about our personality…that is, the various ways the human personality is categorized (purposefully or inadvertently) will affect (a.) who they are now, and (b.) who they will likely become at some point in the future?

 To address the issue further Vedantam describes a story originating in China’s Anhui Province in 1987…where a young Chinese couple announced their readiness to start a family.
 For them, the timing was right because the coming year, 1988 was significant in the Chinese zodiac, i.e., the year of the dragon.